 For January there are 4 shared reading songs/poems-arctic animals, penguins, day and night, and objects in the sky.
 R-controlled vowels are carried over from December’s shared reading, too to provide more practice after a short and crazy month of teaching!

 Close reading is still fairly new to me within the last two years, but it has great value for our little readers.
 I think it’s important to remember that close reading does not replace guided reading, which is done at their instructional reading level.
+You can grab the Winter Close Reading Passages or Fall Close Reading Passges.
+They are FREE when you purchase the year-long First Grade Science Bundle.

 The whole month is jam-packed with activities for science, reading, and writing to help you easily integrate science!
 It also is broken down into 4 weeks and each week has a unit teaching plan to help make your lesson planning simple!
 Go HERE to check out Science for January!